GUIDE: ADA ROOM SIGNAGE REQUIREMENTS

 Installation Height & Placement

-• Lowest tactile text: 48 inches minimum
+• Lowest tactile text baseline: 48 inches minimum

-• Highest tactile text: 60 inches maximum
+• Highest tactile text baseline: 60 inches maximum

 • Installation on the latch side of the door whenever possible